 We have a number of projects and initiatives underway.
 If you can help, please let us know:

 - Let No Sapper Be Forgotten: While we have written over 2100 Last Posts, we still have the names of nearly 2,000 members of the CME family who do not have Last Post entries.
 We need researchers to help compile service records, post-service career records, funeral and burial details, as well as locate appropriate photographs.
 We need writers to help compile Last Post entries, and Web Editors to upload the entries.

-- Valour and Courage: We are contemplating a section on our site to describe acts resulting in the award of medals for bravery and distinguished service.
+- Valour and Courage: We are building a feature describing awards for bravery and distinguished service through our long history.
 We want background information, photographs and citations.
 The work starts with research and is completed with a vignette recognising the circumstances leading to the award.

 - Engineer Memorials: We have assembled a significant collection of memorials that recognize Canadian Military Engineers.
 Many are published in Chapter 5 of our book: “Customs of the Canadian Military Engineers.
 [See: https://cmea-agmc.ca/sites/default/files/chapter_5_red_book_20_july_2018_e.pdf ] .
 We need someone to work with our units to seek out their heritage of those personnel in their history for whom they have established a trophy, memorial, or other honour.